saskiaotto/UHHformats/readme.md

-Most templates include the UHH logo and have adopted the UHH corporate design, but the logo can be easily replaced in the YAML header and also the style can be modified, by e.g. adding your own CSS stylesheet in the YAML header of the html template.
+Most templates include the UHH logo and have adopted the UHH corporate design, but the logo can be easily replaced in the YAML header and also the style can be modified, by e.g. adding your own CSS stylesheet in the YAML header of the HTML template.
 Hence, these templates are not limited to UHH students and employees.

 Each template was developed based on other inspiring templates and R